Toreole/BasicCombatlogParser/README.md

 - Create combatlog metadata if the file has not been imported yet.
 - Fetch encounter metadata from the file (basically check for ENCOUNTER_START and ENCOUNTER_END events)
 - Read each individual encounter into memory and generate hps/dps metrics for the players involved, also create player metadata for all not yet stored in the database.

+### Generated Code

+I think source generators are pretty neat, currently trialing it for generating EncounterIds, InstanceIds, and everything directly tied to them.
+The info that the generator requires is a plaintext list of instances and their encounters.

+In an ideal world it would be able to grab that info via the WoW Game API, but dealing with OAuth and all that stuff is something i am not going to bother with.

 ## Other planned features